-This wave of closures impacts local economies in multiple ways.
+This wave of closures impacts local economies in multiple ways and is changing retail.
 First, there is the impact on the tax base as sales and property taxes are the main ways that local governments finance their operations.
 This can mean governments will be forced to raise property taxes on other landowners to make up for the shortfall in taxes from rental properties.
 These higher tax rates could force some homeowners to move, which could further depress a community.

 Also, the closures will lead to job losses.
 Again, this creates a vicious cycle as the lack of opportunity in local communities could lead to other issues.
 Finally, the closures leave local shoppers with fewer choices, and this could mean that they end up spending their money online or at nearby national retailers.